-	- Add the 1 ½ cups of couscous, olive oil, salt, and the desired amount of raisins.
+- Add 1 ½ cups of couscous, olive oil, salt, and the desired amount of raisins.
 Stir the mixture, and turn off the heat.

 - Replace the lid over the saucepan and let the mixture stand for another thirty minutes.

 - Use a fork to separate the grains as some may stick to each other in small clumps.
-This is called ‘fluffing’ and will help the couscous mixture to attain a very light consistency.
+This is called ‘fluffing’ and will help the mixture to attain a very light consistency.

 - Taste the couscous and add more seasonings if desired.

-- Sprinkle in the finely chopped mint leaves to the couscous and stir well.
+- Sprinkle the finely chopped mint leaves into the couscous and stir well.